Deepta-Sunny/Hackathon/GTM_ONE_PAGER.md

 6. **Remediate & validate (Week 5):** implement 1–2 mitigations; validate with repeat runs.
 7. **Wrap & decision (Week 6):** produce exec report, compare metrics to success criteria, decide to scale or iterate.

-**Pilot success metrics (examples):**
+**Pilot success metrics (project‑specific):**
-- **Detection quality:** precision ≥ 80%, recall ≥ 70% (measured against seeded and triaged ground truth).
+- **Detection quality (signal):** precision ≥ 75% and recall ≥ 65% on seeded cases drawn from `RedTeaming/BACKEND/vulnerable_prompts/vulnerable_prompts.json`.
+Use triage labels stored with each artifact in `attack_results/` to compute true/false positives.
-- **Operational:** median triage time ≤ 48 hours; at least 10 active testers and 3 engaged business stakeholders during pilot.
+- **Operational SLAs:** median time from `vulnerable_prompt_detected` → `triage_outcome` ≤ 48 hours; at least 5 active testers and 2 engaged business stakeholders during pilot (start smaller for narrower pilot).
-- **Business impact:** ≥ 30% reduction in prompt‑based incidents in pilot scope within 3 months after validated remediations.
-- **Delivery:** all confirmed findings saved to `attack_results/` with triage metadata and an actionable remediation recommendation.
+- **Reproducibility & delivery:** 100% of confirmed findings include a saved run artifact in `attack_results/` plus triage metadata (owner, label, notes) and a short remediation recommendation.
+- **Business impact (validated):** validate at least one mitigation that reduces a replicated exposure in repeat runs; target a demonstrable reduction in recurrence for the validated flow (e.g., validated repeat‑run success rate drops ≥ 50% for the fixed vector).
+- **Dataset growth & learning:** add ≥ 50 newly labeled prompts to `vulnerable_prompts.json` from triage outcomes during pilot to seed the learning loop.

+**How these are measured (sources & method):**
+- **Seeded recall:** compare detected seeded prompts vs. known seeded items from `vulnerable_prompts.json` included in the pilot runs.
+- **Precision:** compute from triage labels stored in `attack_results/*.json` (true positives / flagged).
+- **Triage SLA:** compute timestamps from telemetry events emitted by `api_server.py` and orchestrators.
+- **Reproducibility:** verify existence of run artifact and triage metadata files in `attack_results/`.
+- **Mitigation validation:** re‑run the same orchestrator+prompt after remediation and compare response behavior; record in `attack_results/` and mark `remediation_applied` event.
 ---

 ## GTM / Rollout strategy & adoption loop